|

 Salesman: "Ah yes sir it is a little more expensive, but you're paying for the better finish.
 The cheaper models start to look a bit worn fairly soon, with finger prints and scuff marks.
 Imagine, in five years how good you will feel because this unit still look as shiny and new as it does today."

-Now there is quite a lot going on.
+Now there is quite a lot going on here.

-Firstly the customers objection is paced (agreed with), then the customer is moved forward in time to a time after they have bought the product, and they feel good.
+Firstly the customers objection is paced (agreed with), then the customer is moved forward in time to imagine a time after they have bought the product, and are feeling good.

 During your conversations notice what sensory modalities are being used.
 Here are some examples: